BLC Regulations 2020-2021

 Option to return in a subsequent year to complete assessments

-Any participant who does not successfully complete all the assessments required to qualify for the BLC Diploma in the relevant academic year will have the option—if the participant has worked in good faith toward completion of the assessment requirements—to “return” in the following (or later) academic year to complete any outstanding requirements.
-Returning students will need to pay the returner’s fee applicable in the year in which they wish to return (discussed in section 4 above).
+Any participant who does not successfully complete all the assessments required to qualify for the BLC Diploma in the relevant academic year will have the option to return within two academic years to complete any outstanding requirements.
+Returning students will need to pay the returner’s fee applicable in the year in which they wish to return (see the Fees Section).

 (i) Marking standards and procedures